mashmawy/AlbiruniML/Readme.md

 # AlbiruniML
 AlbiruniML is a linear algebra and machine learning library written in pure c# langauge, inspired from tensorflow and the great work of tensorflowjs team.
-For now only CPU is supported, cblas native support will be added soon and GPU kernel "CUDA" will be also supported.
+For now only CPU is supported, cblas native support will be added soon and GPU kernel "CUDA" will be also supported in the future.
 # Main Features
   - Only float datatype can be used.
   - Support NDArray and Tensor operations